Btryx/Taskii-Project-Manager/README.md

 ## 🧭 Future Plans

-- 👥 Collaboration features (invite users to work on projects)
+- 👥 Collaboration features (invite users to work on projects) (IN PROGRESS)
 - 🛡️ Role-based permissions within projects (e.g., Owner, Contributor, Viewer)
-- ⚙️ Upgrade Angular to the latest stable version for performance and security improvements
+- ⚙️ Upgrade Angular to the latest stable version for performance and security improvements (DONE: 13 -> 20)